-The story on the highly controverslai cross-endorsements case ["Lawyer to Pursue Suit on Cross-Endorsement," May 19] gives rise to serious questions: who is being protected, by whom and why?
+The story on the highly controversial cross-endorsements case ["Law-yer to Pursue Suit on Cross-Endorse-ment," May 19] gives rise to serious questions: who is being protected, by whom and why?
 There are significant errors and omissions, even omission of the name of the case, Castracan v.
-Colavita, now headed for the Court of Appeals based on issues including constitutionally protected voting rights.
+Colavita, now headed for the Court of Appeals based on issues including protected constitutionally voting sive credentials in law reform.

-No information was given as to the genesis of the Ninth Judicial Committee, its purpose, the credentials of its chairman, Ell Vigliano, a lawyer of 40 years standing, or to my own extensive credentials in law reform.
 No reference was made to the ethical mandates of the Code of Judicial Conduct, requiring a judge to disqualify himself "in a proceeding where his impartiality might reasonably be questioned" - clearly the situation where three of the five judges who decided the appeal failed to disclose their own cross-endorsements.

+No information was given as to the genesis of the Ninth Judicial Commit-tee, its purpose, the credentials of its chairman, Eli Vigliano, a lawyer of 40 years standing, or to my own exten-

 The Ninth Judicial Committee is a nonpartisan group of lawyers and other civic-minded citizens, concerned with improving the quality of the judiciary in Westchester and the four other counties of the Ninth Judicial District.
-The committee came into being in 1989 as a response to the "Three-Year Deal" between the Westchester Republican and Democratic party leaders and their judicial nominees, which effectively disenfranchised voters in all five counties and furthered political control of the judiciary.
-Your reporter failed to discuss the essential terms and criminal ramifications of the deal: the trading of seven judgeships over three years; the requirement that judicial candidates agree to early resignations to create and maintain protracted vacancles; divvying up judicial patronage along political lines.
+The committee came into being in 1989 as a response to the "Three-Year Deal" between the Westchester Republican and Demo-cratic party leaders and their judicial nominees, which effectively disenfranchised voters in all five counties and furthered political control of the judiciary.
+Your reporter failed to discuss the essential terms and criminal ramifications of the deal: the trading of seven judgeships over three years; the requirement that judicial candidates agree to early resignations to create and maintain protracted vacancies; divvying up judicial patronage along political lines

-There was no mention that the lower court's dismissal was without any hearing and ignored the uncontradicted documentary evidence of Election Law violations at both Republican and Democratic judicial nominating conventions.
+There was no mention that the lower court's dismissal was without any hearing and ignored the uncontra dicted documentary evidence of Election Law violations at both Republican and Democratic judicial nominating conventions.
 Nor was there any reference to the content or effect of the long-delayed appellate decision.
 By not ruling on the cross-endorsement issue but instead affirming the dismissal on technical objections by the public officials sued, the Appellate Division did not consider the public interest and the horrendous impact the deal has had on already backlogged court calendars.

-Your reporter skewed the article by personalizing this major legal proceeding as if it were "Mrs. Sassower's case."
+Your reporter skewed the article by personalizing this major legal proceeding as if it were "Mrs. Sasceeding as if it were "Mrs. Sassower's case."
 Overlooked were the petitioners: Dr. Mario Castracan, a registered Republican in New Castle, and Prof. Vincent Bonelli, a registered Democrat in New Rochelle who teaches government.

 The New York Times has done its best to bury the story.
-In October 1990 it did not see fit to print that the New York State League of Women Voters, urging the Appellate court to review the case before Election Day; or that the statutory preference to which Election Law proceedings are entitled was denied after being vigorousily opposed by the judicial nominees defending the case.
+In October 1990 it did not see fit to print that the New York State League of Women Voters had issued a statewide alert to voters, urging the Appellate court to review the case before Election Day; or that the statutory preference to which Election Law proceedings are enti-tled was denied after being vigorously opposed by the judicial nominees defending the case.
 The Times failed to report that in February the N.A.A.C.P.
 Legal Defense and Educational Fund was granted permission to file an amicus brief.
 Also ignored was an extensive Associated Press story by a prize-winning journalist released nationally two weeks before last year's election, but which The Times did not see fit to print.